Lima Memorial Health System Logo

 • Tingling or numbness

-A large drop in potassium level may lead to abnormal heart rhythms, especially in people with heart disease.
+A large drop in the blood potassium level may lead to abnormal heart rhythms, especially in people with heart disease.
 This can cause you to feel lightheaded or faint.
-A very low potassium level can even cause your heart to stop.
+A very low blood potassium level can even cause your heart to stop.

 Exams and Tests